 - State unemployment insurance contributions and contributions to state disability funds (depending on the state)

-- State income tax or state business franchise tax
+- State income tax or franchise tax

 - State, city, or local sales taxes you paid on business purchases

-- Excise taxes and fuel taxes
+- Excise taxes

 Deducting Property Taxes

-How to Deduct Sales Taxes on Business Purchases
+How To Deduct Sales Taxes on Business Purchases

 Sales taxes you pay for items you purchase for business are deductible if the purchase itself was a deductible business expense.
 You don't need to be separated out; these taxes are considered as part of the cost of the item.
 Just include the total amount you paid, including the tax.
-For a large item purchase, like a car, the sales tax is determined separately; check with your tax professional to see how to handle this.

 Sales taxes are just one example of state taxes that are deductible.
 State and local income taxes may be deductible on your personal income tax return (using Schedule A).
 If your business is a corporation or partnership, the business can deduct state and local taxes as a business expense, as long as they are directly related to the business activity.